Family lawyers: Troopers didn’t have to kill teen on bridge

 “At the moment the officers decided to use force, the way in which he presented with his hands up, gun pointed in the air, not moving, there was no deadly threat at that moment - especially at 70 feet - that required that he be shot, let alone killed,” Jacob said.

-He asserted the use-of-force investigation should have been conducted by the state attorney general’s office, saying the Monroe County district attorney had shown bias in its probe.
+He asserted the use-of-force investigation should have been conducted by the state attorney general’s office, saying the Monroe County DA’s office had shown bias in its probe.
 Jacob also said troopers could have used less-lethal means to neutralize Hall.

+Michael Mancuso, first assistant district attorney in Monroe County, told The Associated Press that his office stands by the results of its investigation.

+“The attorney’s new claims and basis for challenging the findings of my office are no doubt of a desperate character in an attempt to regain the credibility he lost as a result of his false narrative over the last few months,” Mancuso said in an email.

+At Tuesday’s news conference, Mancuso commended troopers for showing as much restraint as they did and characterized the fatal shooting as “a classic ‘suicide by cop’ scenario.”

+Hall told troopers that he had spent eight years in jail as a juvenile and had no intention of going back, according to Mancuso.
+Hall’s juvenile probation officer repeatedly tried Hall on his cellphone during the standoff, Mancuso said.

 One of the troopers who communicated with Hall has a master’s degree in clinical health psychology and worked in mental health before joining the state police, according to the DA’s office.
-A trooper who arrived later and has 15 years of experience as a crisis negotiator then took over, prosecutors said.
+A trooper with 15 years of experience as a crisis negotiator then took over, prosecutors said.

-Jacob said the troopers who spoke with Hall displayed “great empathy … but please do not confuse that with the question as to whether or not the ultimate use of force, the deadly force, was lawful.
+Jacob acknowledged the troopers who spoke with Hall displayed “great empathy,” but added: “Please do not confuse that with the question as to whether or not the ultimate use of force, the deadly force, was lawful.
 These are two separate matters.
 They should not be blended.”

-Michael Mancuso, first assistant district attorney in Monroe County, said Tuesday that he was “astounded” that troopers showed as much restraint as they did.

-“It was clearly the last thing they wanted to do, was to open fire on him,” Mancuso said.
-“It was a classic ‘suicide by cop’ scenario.”
+The lawyer also faulted police for giving Hall what he characterized were confusing instructions.

 Sign up for Daily Newsletters